tadahmen/user-login/README.md

-# ProjectName
+User-Login page

 Simple login page.
-It can be visited on: http://miner-cinderalla-71706.bitballoon.com/ To login            username: Janneke
+It can be visited on: http://user-login.bitballoon.com/

+You can login with:
+>username: Janneke

-                    password: May1985
+>password: May1985

-the process of making it
-I made an html form with input fields for username and for password, both with placeholder text describing what should be in the field.
-I gave both fields the attribute 'required', so you cannot submit when a field is left empty.
+Explanation how I made it:

 I used autofocus on the name field, so the user can start typing right away.
-The input element for the password I gave the type 'password' so the input is hidden, and I gave it a 'pattern' attribute with a regular expression to test the password, so that you cannot submit when the password doesn't meet the password-requirements of a minimum of 5 characters (and I made up some extra requirements just for fun).
+The input field for the password I gave a 'pattern' attribute with a regular expression, that allows you to submit only when the password meets the following password-requirements:
+>a minimum of 5 characters, including at least 1 lower-case and 1 upper-case letter, and 1 number.

+(checking for this is not usual for a login form, but I did this for practicing purposes)

-I also added an event to the input element for the password: onblur a js function is called so that the password is also validated when the user exits the password field.
-This function also tests the password against a regex, and I used innerhtml to display a message when it's an invalid password.
+On blur a function is called so that the password is validated when the user exits the password field.
+This function also tests the password against a regex (It checks for the same requirements as mentioned above, but I used another regex for it, to practice a little).
+When the password is invalid, a message appears (by using innerHTML).

 When the user pushes the submit button, and both fields have a valid input, a function is called to test if the combination of username and password exists in the database.
-I used an array with username-password combinations as a fake database.
+(I used an array with username-password combinations as a fake database).
 The pairs are checked one by one, using 'map'.
 When a match is found, a new window opens welcoming the user with their login name.
-And in the navigation bar 'login' changes into 'logout' by hiding the one and showing the other, and the username appears (using innerhtml).
+And in the navigation bar 'login' changes into 'logout' by hiding the one and showing the other, and the username appears in the navigation bar (using innerhtml).
+When you're not logged in, you can also visit the welcome page, but it is not personalized then.
+When you log out, everything changes back again to the unpersonalized state before login.

-I used the following sources:
-http://regexone.com/ to check for the regex for validating the password http://www.w3schools.com  to find information for form input, jQuery, innerhtml,
+I used the following sources for information: http://regexone.com/ to check for the regex syntax. http://www.w3schools.com  to find information for form input, jQuery, innerhtml,
                           css, and responsive navigation bar,
                           and for how to use sessionStorage and cookies (for remembering the login status)